Vessup/based/README.md

 Change the theme such that it defaults to the user's system preference and add a light mode / dark mode toggle to the sidebar.

+Add a context menu using the shadcn/ui component at src/components/ui/context-menu.tsx when you right click on a table so that you can delete the table.
+Use the alert dialog component to confirm the delete and implement deleting the table.